 Mary and Churchill Hodges were both patients at Cabell Huntington Hospital.
 Both have experienced the services of the physicians and staff, and in appreciation for the expertise available at Cabell Huntington, they chose to make a legacy gift to the hospital.

 Mary Hodges came to Cabell Huntington Hospital because of serious complications from knee replacement surgery at another facility.
-Through the expertise of infection control specialist Murray Batt, MD, of University Physicians and Surgeons and Ali Oliashirazi, MD, chairman of the Department of Orthopedic Surgery for Marshall University's Joan C. Edwards School of Medicine and medical director of the Cabell Huntington Hospital Joint Replacement Center, Mary's knee — and her life - was saved.
+Through the expertise of infection control specialist Murray Batt, MD, of University Physicians and Surgeons and Ali Oliashirazi, MD, chairman of the Department of Orthopedic Surgery for Marshall University's Joan C. Edwards School of Medicine and medical director of the Cabell Huntington Hospital Joint Replacement Center, Mary's knee — and her life — were saved.

 Some of the credit for Mary's recovery, however, goes to Mary herself.
-"Mary is the ideal patient because she had a strong desire to get better and was willing to work with the team to make the best outcome possible," Oliashirazi said.
+"Mary was the ideal patient because she had a strong desire to get better and was willing to work with the team to make the best outcome possible," Oliashirazi said.